Organize and author queries for your content with best-practice conventions.

 POST_QUERY

-type of document where the value theslug
+documents of the post type where the value theslug

 matches a passed-in variable$slug